-An estimated 7 in 10 people in Britain have increased blood pressure and the condition increasingly affects younger people, too - nearly half of the population under 35.
+About 7 in 10 people in the UK have increased blood pressure.
+Nearly half of the population under 35 is also affected.

-What these hypertension statistics also show, is that most high blood pressure patients (about a third) are not actually aware that they have the condition.
-This is primarily due to the fact that most of the time, high blood pressure remains symptomless.
-Unaware of the condition, patients continue with an unhealthy lifestyle that puts them at risk of stroke, diabetes and other cardiovascular diseases.
+These hypertension statistics also show that about 30% of high blood pressure patients are not actually aware that they have the condition.
+This is because most of the time, high blood pressure does not cause any symptoms.

 The easiest way to find out if you have high blood pressure is to take your blood pressure reading.